skybet/skybet.github.io/_posts/2015-09-20-speeding-up-chef-search.md

 This is better, but still requires a relatively expensive API call to the Chef server, and still involves json serialisation and deserialisation still going on for every search we want to do.
 There isn't really much point in doing this over and over in the various different places we need to use search in, especially since all our searches are so similar.

-This is why we use global_search.
-Node JSON objects are loaded and examined during the first search query of the Chef run using partial search, then any attributes we are interested in are cached under node.run_state for each node.
+This is why we use `global_search`.
+Node JSON objects are loaded and examined during the first search query of the Chef run using partial search, then any attributes we are interested in are cached under `node.run_state` for each node.
-Subsequent searches during compile or execution are filled from the node.run_state cache, which means there is only one API call into the Chef server for search for each of our Chef runs.
-Because node.run_state is in memory in the chef-client process, it speeds things along nicely.
+Subsequent searches during compile or execution are filled from the `node.run_state` cache, which means there is only one API call into the Chef server for search for each of our Chef runs.
+Because `node.run_state` is in memory in the chef-client process, it speeds things along nicely.

-The same query with global_search looks like this:
+The same query with `global_search` looks like this:

 ```rb
 chef-shell> include_recipe "sbg_global_search"